 Whoever you choose to do the surgery should be someone that you feel comfortable with and trust.
 I would recommend looking around and getting a few opinions.
-Since some of the clients I work with have had surgeries, I get to know who is happy with whom.
-I chose my surgeon based on the results I had seen in patients and that feeling one gets when they connect to someone and sense their intensity and love of what they do.
+Since some of the clients I work with have had surgeries, I got to know who was happy with whom.
+I chose my surgeon based on the results I had seen in patients and that feeling I got when I met the doctor.
+I could sense she had an intensity, and love, of what they do.
 My surgeon was Dr. Meagan Swanson MD.
-I preferred her surgical approach and he commitment to her work.
+I preferred her surgical approach and her commitment to her work.

 History of My Knee

-A history of the traumas and experiences with my knee that got me to the place I am now.
-This shows how past traumas have added up to the place I am at now.
-I feel this reviewing is important so that one can process the history of one’s life story and understand how the surgery fits in to the whole story.
+I wanted to list the history of the traumas and experiences with my knee that got me to the place I am now.
+I feel this reviewing is important.
+It allowed me to process the past traumas and recognize how I got here.

 - Understanding the Surgery